 <div align="center"><h1>Perspectives </h1></div>

 The different tasks that arise in medical imaging need very different approaches.
-To acknowledge this circumstance MITK supplies a framework that can be build uppon by very different solutions to those tasks.
-These solutions are called perspectives, each of them works independently of others although they might be used in sequence to achieve the solution of more difficult problems.
+To acknowledge this circumstance MITK supplies a framework that can be build upon by very different solutions to those tasks.
+These solutions are called perspectives, each of them works independently of the others although, they might be used in sequence to achieve the solution for more difficult problems.

 It is possible to switch between the perspectives using the "Window"->"Open Perspective" dialog.